|Student Computer Rooms|

 Known Problems with MCS Macintosh Software

-- Click on the blue Apple icon (upper left-hand corner of the screen).
+- Click on the black Apple icon (upper left-hand corner of the screen).

 - Click on Log Out.
 You will be presented with a dialogue box asking you to confirm that you wish to log out.
 Click on Log Out.